 Some manufacturers will also recommend a specific cycle to clean the machine, even if they don’t have a cleaning cycle as such.

-If your machine doesn’t have a built-in cleaning cycle, run the washing machine empty on the highest temperature wash you can.
+If your machine doesn’t have a built-in cleaning cycle, run a maintenance wash by the washing machine empty on the highest temperature wash you can.

 Lover of coffee, painting, and all things cute and fluffy.
 I’m always on the lookout for easier, more gentle ways to tackle awful household chores.